beefytech/Beef_website/www.beef-lang.org/content/home/hero.md

 # Note.
 An optional note to show underneath the links.
 [cta_note]
-  label = '<a class="js-github-release" href="https://github.com/beefytech/beef" data-repo="beefytech/beef">Latest release<!-- V --></a>'
+  label = '<a href="docs/getting-start/building/">Build from source</a>'
 +++

-Beef is a performance-oriented compiled programming language which has been built hand-in-hand with its IDE environment.
+Beef is an open source performance-oriented compiled programming language which has been built hand-in-hand with its IDE environment.

-Give it a try.
+Binaries are available for Windows, and Linux is supported via building from source.